PRIVACY POLICY

 We process your personal information based on:

-Your consent: Where you have given explicit consent.
+Your consent: Where you have given explicit consent through intake forms, WhatsApp acceptance, or verbal agreement documented by our team.

 Legitimate interests: To support our mission and provide essential services.

-Legal obligations: To comply with laws, particularly those around safety, reporting, and protection.
+Legal obligations: To comply with laws, particularly those around safety, reporting, and protection under POPIA, the Domestic Violence Act 116 of 1998, and the Children's Act 38 of 2005.

 Protecting Your Information

 We take privacy and security seriously.
 We use secure storage systems, encryption, access controls, and anonymisation wherever possible.
-All staff and volunteers are trained to handle sensitive information with strict confidentiality.
+All staff and volunteers are trained to handle sensitive information with strict confidentiality and sign confidentiality agreements as part of their onboarding.

 When We May Share Your Information